Instructions for Authors

 The Journal invites contributions to the following two main areas:

-- Applied Chemistry dealing with the application of basic chemical sciences to industry.
+- Applied Chemistry dealing with the application of basic chemical sciences to industry

-- Chemical Engineering dealing with the chemical and biochemical conversion of raw materials into different products as well as the design and operation of plants and equipment.
+- Chemical Engineering dealing with the chemical and biochemical conversion of raw materials into different products, as well as the design and operation of plants and equipment.

-The Journal welcomes contributions focused on:
+The Journal welcomes contributions focused on the following:

 Chemical and Biochemical Engineering